abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

   Topology used in the example

-Level 1 HAL – Gate Level
+Level 1 HAL – gate level
 ------------------------

 "Results of qubit measurement can be acted upon within a single circuit."